 Interesting as Medium

 An unpleasant conversation is also unfruitful.
-From time to time, a new coaching client will show up with a problem, yet demanding a solution.
-As coaches, we are not there for that purpose, however we should keep into consideration: (A) the coachee’s level of awareness about how the conversation will be conduct, and (B) the eventual frustration that may arise from a series of wrong questions.
-If we will be considering a conversation like a socratic dialogue (in the reasonable limits that offers the context of the coaching relationship) then we will know that an engaging conversation is the result of “maieutic” techniques, aimed to bring up the coachee’s resolution towards his/her goal or problem.
+From time to time, a new coaching client will show up with a problem, yet demand a solution.
+As coaches, we are not there for that purpose, however, we should keep into consideration: (A) the coachee’s level of awareness about how the conversation will be conducted, and (B) the eventual frustration that may arise from a series of wrong questions.
+If we will be considering a conversation like a Socratic dialogue (in the reasonable limits offered by the relationship of the coaching dyad) then we will know that an engaging conversation is the result of “maieutic” techniques, aimed to bring up the coachee’s resolution towards his/her goal or problem.

-For how interesting may be investigating deeply about the root cause, such conversation will be productive only if we will be able to move our interlocutor from resolution to action.
-Therefore, solution-focused questions (SQFs) are the decisive factor independently from the coaching model that one wishes to adopt.
+For how interesting may be to investigate deeply the root cause, such conversation will be productive only if we will be able to move our interlocutor from resolution to action.
+Therefore, solution-focused questions (SQFs) are the decisive factor independently of the coaching model that one wishes to adopt.

 Useful as Purpose

 My reading in “Romantic” key of the coaching mindset is based on the Manzoni’s Triad already described.
-A more complete study, founded on English Romanticism, was carried out from the above mentioned Tomlinson.
-Discovering that there is a certain academic interest about this interpretation motivates me to investigate more about it, to find factual confirmations of my theory.
+A more complete study, founded on English Romanticism, was carried out by the above-mentioned Tomlinson.
+Discovering that there is a certain academic interest in this interpretation motivates me to investigate more about it, to find factual confirmations of my theory.

-Actually, often we talk about mindful coaching, however mindfulness is a quality pertinent to the coach.
+Actually, often we talk about mindful coaching; and yet, mindfulness is a quality pertinent to the coach.
 On the contrary, less or nothing has been said of the cognitive process of the coachee in the unfolding of the events.
-I find interesting such scarce interest given to imagination as learning device in this context, maybe because such human intellectual power is taken for granted, or because critical thinking is a more popular buzzword right now.
+I find interesting such scarce interest given to imagination as the learning device, maybe because such human intellectual power is taken for granted, or because critical thinking is a more popular buzzword right now.
 I agree with Metivier (2020) about the potentiality of imagery in the development of a more efficient neural network, as it is possible to have the coachee exploiting his/her own creative self to unlock an outgrowing coaching mindset, starting from the analysis of facts.